-Federal law requires credit card issuers to give notice before changing your APR, so you will normally have 45 days to agree with the new rate or cancel your card.
-Your credit card may also have a variable APR that is adjusted based on the prime rate, but this type of change doesn’t require advance notice since it is already in your cardmember agreement.
+According to the CFPB, federal law requires credit card issuers to give notice before changing your APR, so you’ll normally have 45 days to agree with the new rate or cancel your card.
+Your credit card may also have a variable APR that is adjusted based on the prime rate, but this type of change doesn’t require advance notice since it’s already in your cardmember agreement.

 What is a good APR for a credit card?

 The best APR is 0, because that means no interest is applied to the applicable balance.
-While you won’t find a credit card that offers 0% APR indefinitely, it’s possible to find a 0% intro APR, and you can check the length of the introductory period to find out how long you’ll be able to enjoy a 0% APR.
-Keep in mind that if you don’t pay the balance in full by the end of the intro period, you’ll owe the standard APR on your outstanding balance.
+While you won’t find a credit card that offers 0% APR forever, it’s possible to find 0% intro APR offers, and you can check the length of the intro period to find out how long you’ll be able to enjoy a 0% APR.

 How will my APR affect my credit card payments?

-The lower your APR, the less interest you’ll pay on an outstanding balance.
+The lower your APR, the lower the interest charge you’ll pay on an outstanding balance.
 The Discover credit card interest calculator shows you the effect of changing your interest rate.
-You can calculate your balance using different APRs to find out how long it will take to pay off your credit card at your current rate vs. a lower rate.
+You can calculate your balance using different APRs to find out how long it’ll take to pay off your credit card at your current rate vs. a lower rate.

 How to get a better credit card APR

-Since people with high credit scores get the best APRs, raising your score may qualify you for a better APR.
+Since people with high credit scores get the best APRs, raising your score may qualify you for a better APR from a lender.
 You can request a free credit report at annualcreditreport.com, and check which factors are affecting your score.
 If your score is low due to missed or late payments, making sure to pay on time each month will eventually raise your score and qualify you for a better APR.

 Does a good credit card APR always matter?